We’ve made a list, and we’ve checked it twice. Here are 12 helpful tips to keep your holidays safe and your energy costs manageable.

-Safety is the gift that keeps on giving the whole year!
-Put a carbon monoxide detector on your holiday shopping list or check your existing detectors to ensure they are working properly.
+Safety — it’s the gift that keeps on giving the whole year!
+Put a carbon monoxide detector on your holiday shopping list, or check your existing detectors to ensure they are working properly.

 Let it snow, let it snow, let it snow — but please, safely brush away snow and ice from your home’s natural gas meter and vents.
 The extra weight can stress or crack meter piping, causing a natural gas leak.

-Make it the hap-hap-happiest season when you save money by turning down your thermostat a few degrees when you are nestled all snug in bed, while visions of sugarplums dance in your head.
+Make it the hap-hap-happiest season when you save money by turning down your thermostat.
+Adjusting the temperature just a few degrees when you are nestled all snug in bed, while visions of sugarplums dance in your head, will make a big difference in your energy costs.

 It’s a clinker!
 Don’t let that blasted furnace leave your holiday story bitter.
 Schedule annual tuneups and change the filter regularly to keep it running safely and efficiently all winter long.

-When making the latkes to eat, match the pan size with a similar-sized burner.
+When making latkes, match the pan size with a similar-sized burner.
 This not only uses heat more efficiently, but also reduces cooking time.

 Make dinner merry and bright with a tasty casserole.
 If you use glass or ceramic pans, try setting your oven temperature 25 degrees lower than the recipe indicates.
 Your hot dish may cook just as quickly.